Industry 4.0 & Smart Manufacturing

 Closing the IoT gap: Q&A with Microsoft Azure IoT experts

-By Kristina Urquhart Devin Jones
+November 28, 2018 by Kristina Urquhart Devin Jones

 November 28, 2018 – On November 27, Microsoft highlighted several new additions to its Azure IoT system at the IoT in Action event in Toronto, including the IoT-ready version of Azure Security Center, a dashboard for security deployment, the Azure Sphere for secure microcontroller devices, and Azure Digital Twins, a platform to create virtual models of physical environments or products.